Imagine if you could use one simple tip to ensure your dogs

 - Appetite changes; most dogs will have increased appetite during the heat because their bodies require additional energy.

-These 17 tips will help your dog stay cool and safe during the hot weather.
+These 17 summer safety tips will help your dog stay cool and safe during the hot weather.
 Make sure to keep your eye on your dog all the time to protect them from any possible heat-related injuries or diseases as well.

-With applying my tips of how to provide summer safety tips for your dog, you’ll have extra enjoyable summer with your dog without worrying about hydration, sunburns, heatstroke or any heat-related injuries.
+With applying my summer safety tips of how to provide summer safety tips for your dog, you’ll have extra enjoyable summer with your dog without worrying about hydration, sunburns, heatstroke or any heat-related injuries.
 Taking care of your best friend will give you mind peace and lots of fun time.

 Please remember to share this with your friends and family as an important reminder for the summer!